RoaLogic/ahb3lite_memory/DATASHEET.md

 #### HCLK

 `HCLK` is the interface system clock.
-All internal logic for the AMB3-Lite interface operates at the rising edge of this system clock and AHB bus timings are related to the rising edge of `HCLK`.
+All internal logic for the AHB-Lite interface operates at the rising edge of this system clock.
+All AHB-Lite bus timings are related to the rising edge of `HCLK`.

 #### HSEL